-In 2019, 39 Missouri children died from suicide.
+In 2020, 35 Missouri children committed suicide.

-- Thirty-eight percent of the children who died from suicide had a known history of maltreatment as a victim. - Forty-one percent of the children who completed suicide were reported have had a history of mental health services or medication. - Fifty-one percent of child suicide victims had a recent personal crisis. - Thirty-three percent of the children who completed suicide were receiving Medicaid.
+- Thirty-one percent of the children who committed suicide had a known history of maltreatment as a victim. - Thirty-four percent of the children who committed suicide were reported have had a history of mental health services or medication. - Thirty-eight percent of child suicide victims had a recent personal crisis. - Thirty-four percent of the children who committed suicide were receiving Medicaid.

-Note: the local panels reviewed only 36 of the 39 Missouri child suicide deaths.
+NOTE: The local panels reviewed only 34 of the 35 Missouri child suicide deaths.

-According to Missouri Department of Mental Health, for over a decade the suicide rate in Missouri has been higher than the national rate.
-In 2018, Missouri's suicide rate was up to 19.5 per 100,000, which is significantly higher, when compared to the national 2018 rate of 14.2 per 100,000.
-Suicide was the tenth leading cause of death overall in the United States, but it was the second leading cause of death in persons 10-34.
-In 2019, 39 children died of self-inflicted injuries; 28 were ages 15-17; and the remaining 11 were children ages 10-14.
+According to Missouri Department of Mental Health, for over a decade the suicide rate in Missouri has been higher than the national rate (Missouri Institute of Mental Health, 2015).
+In 2019, Missouri's suicide rate had lowered slightly to 18.49 per 100,000, which is significantly higher, when compared to the national 2019 rate of 14.0 per 100,000.
+Suicide was the 10th leading cause of death overall in the United States in 2019.
+In 2020, 35 children died of self-inflicted injuries; 22 were ages 15-17; 12 were children ages 10-14 and the remaining one was nine years old.

-The 2019 Youth Risk Behavioral Survey (YRBS) found that 17.4 percent of all Missouri high school students reported they seriously considered suicide.
+The 2019 Youth Risk Behavioral Survey (YRBS) found that 17.4 percent of all Missouri high school students reported they seriously considered suicide (Missouri DHSS, 2019).
 It also stated that 13.8 percent of all students actually made a suicide plan.
 Many more students attempt suicide than those that succeed, 8.6 percent of the students surveyed stated they had attempted suicide.
 The suicide attempt rate for females is 25 percent higher than males, but more males succeed than females.
 Males took their lives at nearly double the rate of females, representing 72 percent of all child suicides in Missouri.

 SUICIDES BY SEX AND RACE

-SEX 2017 2018 2019 RACE 2017 2018 2019
+SEX 2018 2019 RACE 2018 2019 2020

-Female 14 17 11 White 44 53 32
+Female 17 11 7 White 53 32 33

-Male 36 46 28 Black 5 5 4
+Male 46 28 28 Black 5 4 1

-Asian 1 2 2
+Asian 2 2 0

-Multiracial 3 1
+Multiracial 3 1 1

-50 63 39 50 63 39
+63 39 35 63 39 35

-Firearms and strangulation are the most common mechanism of suicide among Missouri children.
+Firearms and strangulation are the most common mechanisms of suicide among Missouri children.

 Suicide is many times brought about due to a personal crisis.
-Sixteen of the children, who completed suicide in 2019, had recent history of one or more personal crises.
+Twenty of the children, who committed suicide in 2020, had recent history of one or more personal crises.